 32. Maintains accountability for care provided.
 33. Assist the client and/or his/her family to access available resources and services.

-]

-V. TEACHING/LEARNING

-34. Includes the client and/or his/her family in planning and 1
+V. TEACHING/LEARNING 34.
+Includes the client and/or his/her family in planning and providing nursing care. - 1 1 ı 35.
+Describes and/or demonstrates a need for life-long learning.
+36. Seeks out information on new medications or health care practices when encountered in the clinical setting.

-providing nursing care.

-Т 1 - 1 1

-35. Describes and/or demonstrates a need for life-long learning.

-36. Seeks out information on new medications or health care

-practices when encountered in the clinical setting.

-1

-27 Applies graning the serves aliminal situations

 37. Applies nursing theory to clinical situations.

-Т 1 1 ı

 38. Seeks instructor's guidance for all new procedures.

 39. Transfers new information in the area of pharmacology and

 treatments into practice.

-4

-40. Demonstrates the safe administration of all medications T
+40. Demonstrates the safe administration of all medications 1

 including the purpose, adverse reactions, and accurate

 calculations.
-1 l

-culculations.
-J

-41 A 2 - 21 12 12

 41. Assists with client teaching.

+41. Assists with chefit teaching.

-AN EMPENIOR DAGED OF DISCUSSION COMPETE N.TOD.
+VI EVIDENCE BAGED OF INICALLY COMPETE

 VI.
-EVIDENCE-BASED, CLINICALLY COMPETE N 1/
+EVIDENCE-BASED, CLINICALLY COMPETE LN 17

 CULTURALLY SENSITIVE CARE

-42. Collects, assesses and documents data and health history of
+42. Collects, assesses and documents data and health history of 1

 clients.

--
+1

 43. Contributes to the development of the nursing care plan.
-1

-15. Contributes to the development of the narsing care plan.
-1 1 l .
+in the second of the maining one plant.
+1 1 1

-44 Implements the plan of some to appropriate the plan of the plan

 44. Implements the plan of care to promote and assist with the

 maintenance of health across the lifespan.

-T Т T
+1

 45. Prioritizes nursing interventions when implementing the plan

 of care.

+·

 46. Assists in evaluating care.